gitpan/App-Sv/README.md

 - run->{$name}->{umask}

-    This option sets a custom umask before executing the command.
-The original umask is restored afterwards.
+    This option sets a custom umask in the child, before executing the command.
     Its value is converted to octal.

 - run->{$name}->{env}

-    This option sets a custom %ENV before executing the command.
-The original %ENV is restored afterwards.
+    This option sets a custom %ENV in the child, before executing the command.
     Its value should be a hash reference containing the environment variables.

 - run->{$name}->{user}